 There are also many flights that come from other parts of Europe and Scandinavia.
 If you ever need to head back home for a catch up with friends and family, finding a flight will not be difficult.

 When you arrive at the Alicante or Murcia Airport, you can rent cars.
-There are up to 7 rental companies at each airport, so renting a vehicle isn’t too difficult.
+There is up to 7 rental companies at each airport, so renting a vehicle isn’t too difficult.

-If you’re arriving in the province from around Spain or other nearby countries, you can take a train or bus.
-Driving down is also recommended.
+If you’re arriving in the province from around Spain or other nearby countries.
+You can take a train or bus to this part of Spain.
+Driving down is also recommended depending on the cost it would be and the time it would take to arrive.